contentful/ui-extensions-sdk/doc/widget-api-frontend.md

 For example, if the widget is attached to a “Symbol” field you must pass a string.

+##### `widget.field.removeValue(value): Promise<void>`
+Removes the value for the field and locale.
+A subsequent call to `getValue()` for the field would yield `undefined`.

+##### `widget.field.setInvalid(Boolean): undefined`
+Communicates to the Contentful web application if the field is in a valid state or not.
+This impacts the styling applied to the field container.

 ##### `widget.field.onValueChanged(cb): function`
 Calls the callback every time the value of the field is changed by some external event (e.g. when multiple editors are working on the same entry).
 It will not be called after `setValue()` is called.

 The method returns a function that can be called to stop listening to changes.

+##### `widget.field.onIsDisabledChanged(cb): function`
+Calls the callback when the disabled status of the field changes.
+A boolean indicating whether the field is disabled or not is passed to the callback.

+The method returns a function that can be called to stop listerning to changes.

 ##### `widget.field.id: string`
 The ID of a field is defined in an entry’s content type.
 Yields `"title"` in the